 In a word, no. Currently, access to sensitive data and systems at NMSU depends on a single verification factor, the NMSU passphrase, to verify that the person requesting access is allowed access.
 If a hacker has stolen the passphrase, then data and systems are at risk.
 The addition of another factor greatly increases the security of NMSU data and systems because in order to access those systems and data, two authentication factors are required instead of just one.

-How will 2FA work at NMSU?
+How does 2FA work at NMSU?

 As stated above, you already know the first factor.
 It’s your passphrase.
 The second factor is something you have outside of your passphrase.
 At NMSU, it is a verification that NMSU will send to your phone or other devices anytime someone tries to access your NMSU systems, accounts, or data.
 A hacker may steal your passphrase.
 He will not have your phone to which the verification will be sent.

 I want 2FA!
 When will 2FA be available?